jpegleg/dwarven-toolbox/README.md

 # dwarven-toolbox 🧰

-The dwarven-toolbox is a collection (monorepo) of 80 small and simple utility programs.
-Functionality ranges from CLI cryptography to system script optimizations.
+The dwarven-toolbox is a collection (monorepo) of 78 small and simple utility programs.
+Functionality ranges from CLI cryptography to math and scripting utilities.

 ```
 Priorities for the toolbox: